 It’s said that those who forget the past are doomed to repeat it.
-Lately, it seems there’s been a lot of forgetfulness about the history of women’s reproductive freedom.
-The coat hanger has long been a symbol of the reproductive justice movement.
+Lately, it seems there’s been a lot of forgetfulness about the history of reproductive freedom.
+The coat hanger has long been a symbol of the reproductive rights movement.
 The DC Abortion Fund – contrary to recent conservative media reports – has for many years given away a silver coat hanger pendant to our monthly supporters.

 What does your donation go to?
 Helping women in need.
 DCAF is a small, all-volunteer organization that gives out grants to women and girls in DC, Maryland, and Virginia who can’t afford the full cost of abortion care.
 We are no stranger to opposition, but we do this work because we know what the stakes are if we don’t.
 Due to distance, cost, and other state-imposed burdens, it is increasingly difficult to access safe abortion care here in the DC metro area and around the country.
 As a result, we – and many other funds around the country – have seen demand for our help increase steadily, with more and more women calling us for help.

-Why is the coat hanger a symbol of the reproductive justice movement?
+Why is the coat hanger a symbol of the reproductive rights movement?
 Because lack of access to abortion causes women to go to desperate lengths to terminate a pregnancy, similar to those undertaken in the pre-Roe v Wade era.
 At that time, consuming Lysol and household poisons was not uncommon to instigate abortion.
 Nor was inserting knitting needles, Coke bottles, and – yes – wire coat hangers into their cervices.

 It might make you cringe to imagine just how desperate one must be to go to these lengths.
 But here at DCAF, I don’t have to imagine.
 We hear from women every day who are that desperate, with no one else to turn to.
 With our help, they access quality, safe abortion care – no wire coat hangers needed.